Stocks jump most since June 2020 as oil prices fall sharply

 “Whereas the U.S. will have the wind in its face as stimulus falls, Europe may actually have the wind at its back.”

-United Airlines rose 9.2%, though it's still down nearly about 19% for the year so far.
-Cruise operator Carnival steamed 9.6% higher, and Booking Holdings rose 8.2%.

 Among Wednesday's few decliners were oil-related companies, which lost momentum following big leaps this year on the back of rising crude prices.
-Halliburton fell 5.3%, though it's still up roughly 52% for 2022.
+Halliburton fell 5.2%, though it's still up 52% for 2022.

 Such swings have been particularly wide in markets for commodities because Russia is the No. 2 oil exporter and the No. 3 supplier of nickel, which is used in electric car batteries, stainless steel and other products.
 Russia and Ukraine also are among the biggest global sellers of wheat.